Ashley Callingbull

-Ashley Callingbull (born October 21, 1989) is a Canadian beauty pageant titleholder.
+Ashley Callingbull (born October 21, 1989) is a Canadian beauty pageant titleholder, who won Mrs. Universe 2015 and represented Canada at Miss Universe 2024, where she reached the top 12.
 She was the first Indigenous First Nations woman to become a Sports Illustrated Swimsuit Model.
-She also was crowned Miss Universe Canada 2024 and represented her country at Miss Universe 2024, where she finished in the Top 12.

-She and her stepfather participated in The Amazing Race Canada 4.
-They also ran in the second Amazing Race Devon, a local youth fundraiser, in which they finished second.
+Callingbull and her stepfather competed in The Amazing Race Canada 4, and the second Amazing Race Devon, a local youth fundraiser, in which they were second.